How to Identify a Business Email Compromise Scam

 The FBI is warning organizations that the prevalence of Business Email Compromise (BEC)/Wire Fraud email is growing at a rapid pace.
 In fact, the FBI reports that it has seen a 270% increase in identified victims of these business email compromise scams since January 2015.
-Check out the video below from our partner Mimecast to see how this type of attack could dupe even your sharpest employees.
+But what are BEC scams, and what can you do to protect your business?

 Types of BEC Emails: